MattRHall/Enigma-Machine-Cryptology/readme.md

 Will instantiate engima machine object, and create all the instance attributes shown above.
 It requires a Rotor_spindle object, Reflector object and an optional Plugboard.

 - **encode(self, word, output = False)**
 Will return an encoded string.
-If output is True, then basic print out will be displayed which show the starting setup of the machine, the position of the rotors, and the encoded string.
+If output True, then basic print out will be displayed which show the starting setup of the machine, the position of the rotors, and the encoded string.

 ```python
 pb1 = Plugboard()